PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.md

 `QueuedBackgroundService<TWorkItem>` allows building background services that execute work when work items become available in a queue.
 This is particularlly useful when you want to have the background service act on response of some event hapenning in the application.
 The work item itself can be a class of any kind and can be used to pass in contextual data to drive the execution of the background service.

-The actual work should be implemented in `ExecuteWorkAsync`:
+The actual work should be implemented in ExecuteWorkAsync:

 ```csharp
 public class MyQueuedBackgroundService : QueuedBackgroundService<string>